What are the benefits of the Local Buying Program for Suppliers?

-To assist local businesses to effectively supply BHP / BMA / BMC, BHP / BMA / BMC employees using the Program will be encouraged to provide feedback on their Supplier selection.
+To assist local businesses to effectively supply to BHP and BMA, buyers using the program will be encouraged to provide feedback on their supplier selection.
 C-Res will assist businesses to overcome supply challenges (through training and development programs) and, where possible, identify trends, challenges and opportunities linked to supplying industry.

 What are the Categories?

 The Local Buying Program is not limited to certain categories and covers a broad and diverse range of goods and services.

 Any Work Instruction can be issued via the program, as long as its value is less than US$2 million p.a. and no existing BHP supply / service agreement exists.